Benchmarking on Twitter will be decisive for establishing a successful strategy on this channel.

 There is no Little Enemy

 Don’t underestimate that competitor from your list that seems harmless.
 What is important here is their growth not their size.
 There is no little enemy.
-Have you ever tried to sleep through the night with a mosquito in your room?

 Using only your follower’s opinion is not enough.
 Open your mind and listen to the people that are talking about you despite not being your followers.